trifle-io/trifle_stats/README.md

 **Repeat yourself** in test setup for clarity rather than complex shared setups that can hide dependencies.

-Tests verify that events are properly tracked, time ranges are correctly calculated, and data retrieval returns expected results.
+Tests verify that events are properly tracked, time granularities are correctly calculated, and data retrieval returns expected results.
 Database tests use test-specific collections to avoid conflicts.

 ## Contributing